aisingapore/PeekingDuck/docs/use_cases/social_distancing.md

 **1. Human Pose Estimation**

-We use an open source human pose estimation model known as PoseNet to identify key human skeletal points.
+We use an open source human pose estimation model known as [PoseNet](https://arxiv.org/abs/1505.07427) to identify key human skeletal points.
 This allows the application to identify where individuals are located within the video feed.
 The coordinates of the various skeletal points will then be used to determine the distance between individuals.

 <img src="../../images/readme/posenet_demo.gif" width="70%">

 **2. Depth and Distance Approximation**

-To measure the distance between individuals, we have to convert the keypoints in 2D coordinates to keypoints in 3D world coordinates.
+To measure the distance between individuals, we have to estimate the 3D world coordinates from the keypoints in 2D coordinates.
 To achieve this, we compute the depth (Z) from the XY coordinates using the relationship below:

 <img src="../../images/readme/distance_estimation.png" width="70%">